openstack/nova/doc/source/user/filter-scheduler.rst

   If more than one value is found for a host (meaning the host is in two different aggregates with different ratio settings), the minimum value will be used.
-* |DiskFilter| - DEPRECATED; filters hosts by their disk allocation.
-Only hosts with sufficient disk space to host the instance are passed.
-  :oslo.config:option:`disk_allocation_ratio` setting.
-The virtual disk to physical disk allocation ratio, 1.0 by default.
-The total allowed allocated disk size will be physical disk multiplied this ratio.
 * |AggregateDiskFilter| - filters hosts by disk allocation with per-aggregate :oslo.config:option:`disk_allocation_ratio` setting.
 If no per-aggregate value is found, it will fall back to the global default